AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Add (or update) an environment variable with a default value.
 But it removes it if the default value is null.

-   .. py:method:: Config.addLook(self: PyOpenColorIO.Config, look: OpenColorIO_v2_0rc1::Look) -> None
+   .. py:method:: Config.addLook(self: PyOpenColorIO.Config, look: PyOpenColorIO.Look) -> None
       :module: PyOpenColorIO

-   .. py:method:: Config.addNamedTransform(self: PyOpenColorIO.Config, namedTransform: OpenColorIO_v2_0rc1::NamedTransform) -> None
+   .. py:method:: Config.addNamedTransform(self: PyOpenColorIO.Config, namedTransform: PyOpenColorIO.NamedTransform) -> None
       :module: PyOpenColorIO